-The decision was made to create an event that featured the top eight college basketball teams in the nation in an early season common site tournament that would be attractive for television, fans and the teams involved.
+Thus, the decision was made to create an event that featured the top eight college basketball teams in the nation in an early-season common-site tournament that would be attractive for television, fans and the teams involved.

 The first formal planning meeting for the event was held in New York in September, 1992, with officials from Raycom Sports and ESPN present.
-An initial strategy was developed for all areas of planning the event, including team selection, event structure, dates, site, television format, sponsorships, pairings and how to tie them all together.
+An initial strategy was developed for all areas of planning the event, including team selection, event structure, dates, site, television format, sponsorships and pairings.